Carol Peletier: Season 10

 After Alpha's death, Carol is forced to face the consequences of her actions.
-Any hope of Carol reconciling with Ezekiel is apparently ended when he departs to meet Eugene's contact Stephanie and reveals that he has developed thyroid cancer, a condition which is almost certainly terminal in a world lacking the modern medicine capable of treating it.
-Daryl's rage at Connie still being missing creates a growing rift between the two best friends while other people are wary, angry and distrusting of Carol over the damage that her unilateral decision to release Negan caused.
-The one person who, surprisingly, holds no anger towards Carol and is forgiving of Carol's actions is Connie's sister Kelly who, having heard of Carol's reputation, knows that she is the person who acts and does things that no one else is capable of.
+Any hope of reconciliation with Ezekiel is apparently ended when he departs to meet Eugene's contact Stephanie and also reveals that he has developed thyroid cancer, a condition which is almost certainly terminal in a world lacking modern medicine.
+Daryl's rage at Connie still being missing creates a growing rift between the two best friends, and other people are wary, angry, and distrusting of Carol due to the damage that her unilateral decision to release Negan caused.
+The one person who holds no anger towards Carol and is forgiving of Carol's actions is Connie's sister Kelly who, having heard of Carol's reputation, knows that she is the person who acts and does things that no one else is capable of.
 Kelly maintains the belief that Connie is still alive and will be found one day.
-During the final battle with the Whisperers, Carol plays a vital role, covering herself in walker guts to infiltrate the herd amongst several others and then leading it to its doom over a cliff.
-Carol nearly sacrifices herself to destroy the herd, but Lydia saves her and the two women watch the final end of the threat of the Whisperers together.
+During the final battle with the Whisperers, Carol plays a vital role, covering herself in walker guts infiltrating the herd along with several others and then leading it over a cliff.
+Carol nearly sacrifices herself to destroy the herd, but Lydia saves her and the two women watch the end of the threat of the Whisperers together.

-In the aftermath, Carol takes part in the efforts to rebuild Alexandria which was badly damaged by the Whisperers after its residents had evacuated.
-With their food supply destroyed, Carol joins Daryl in a mission foraging for food, only to come upon the cabin of his lover Leah Shaw from Daryl's years in the forest after Rick disappeared.
-With Leah still missing, Daryl finally snaps at Carol about the damage that she has caused and they go their separate ways.
-Returning to Alexandria, Carol distracts herself by spending time with Dog, becomes obsessed with trying to catch a rat in her house and attempts without success to make a soup before finally breaking down.
-With Maggie's return creating tensions between her and Negan, Carol tries to exile Negan to Leah's cabin, but accepts his return when he decides to stay in Alexandria, warning Negan that Maggie will kill him if he stays.
+In the aftermath, Carol takes part in the efforts to rebuild Alexandria, which was badly damaged by the Whisperers after its residents had evacuated.
+With their food supply destroyed, Carol joins Daryl in a mission foraging for food, only to stumble upon the cabin of Leah Shaw, Daryl's lover during his years in the forest after Rick disappeared.
+With Leah still missing, Daryl finally confronts Carol about the damage she has caused and they go their separate ways.
+Returning to Alexandria, Carol distracts herself by spending time with Dog, becoming obsessed with trying to catch a rat in her house, and attempting without success to make soup, before finally breaking down.
+When Maggie's return creates tensions between her and Negan, Carol tries to exile Negan to Leah's cabin, but accepts his return when he decides to stay in Alexandria, though she warns Negan that Maggie will kill him if he stays.